Iscaraca/Snowman/README.md

 # Snowman ☃️
-## A language designed to be a gateway into syntax based programming.
+## A language designed to be a gateway into syntax-based programming.

 A language designed for simplicity.